facelessuser/coloraide/docs/src/markdown/interpolation.md

 between 2 colors and you request a `#!py3 0.5` point on that line, it will always be in the middle.
 This is because, no matter how crooked the path, the rate of change on that path is always linear.

-By default, ColorAide always uses linear transitions when interpolating, but there are times that a different, more dynamic transition may be desired.
-This can be achieved by using the `progress` parameter on any of the interpolation related functions provided by ColorAide. `progress` accepts an easing function that takes a single `time` input and returns a new `time` input.
-This allows for a user to augment the rate of change when transition from one color to another.
+By default, ColorAide uses linear transitions when interpolating, but there are times that a different, more dynamic transition may be desired.
+This can be achieved by using the `progress` parameter on any of the interpolation related functions provided by ColorAide.

+`progress` accepts an easing function that takes a single `time` input and returns a new `time` input.
+This allows for a user to augment the rate of change when transitioning from one color to another.
 Inputs are almost always between 0 - 1 unless [`extrapolate`](#extrapolation) is enabled and the user has manually input a range beyond 0 - 1.
+Even a change in [domain](#domains) will not affect the range as once the domain is accounted for, internally the domain [0, 1] is used.

 ColorAide provides 5 basic easing functions out of the box along with `cubic_bezier` which is used to create all of the aforementioned easing function except `linear`, which simply returns what is given as an input.